gameflorist/dunedynasty/README.md

 - The directory named `data` next to the dunedynasty executable,
 - or `~/.local/share/dunedynasty/data`.

+## Recommended mods

+### Normalized VOC.PAK

+Many sound effects in _Dune II_ were built with an DC offset.
+This leads to distortions when playing a lot of sounds together, such as pops and clicks.
+A fixed version of the affected `VOC.PAK` file was made by _Tiddalick_ and can be downloaded on [ModDB](https://www.moddb.com/games/dune-ii-the-building-of-a-dynasty/addons/vocpak-normalized).

 ## Configuration

 Just as the data-files, the configuration file `dunedynasty.cfg` will be read from one of two places: